LongxingTan/open-retrievals/docs/source/index.rst

 Contributing
 ---------------------

-If you wish to contribute to the project, please refer to our `contribution guidelines <https://github.com/LongxingTan/Time-series-prediction/blob/master/CONTRIBUTING.md>`_.
+If you want to contribute to the project, please refer to our `contribution guidelines <https://github.com/LongxingTan/Time-series-prediction/blob/master/CONTRIBUTING.md>`_.

 .. toctree::